 As an industrial waterfront area of Washington, D.C. made way for a new condo development, the transformation called for some creative solutions to accommodate the mixed land uses.

 A precast wall was specified to protect future residents from an adjacent industrial yard.
 The wall would create a visibility shield as well as provide a natural stone façade.
 To further integrate with the surrounding community, murals by local artists were painted on the walls.

 Matching the previous wall completed for the owner years back, Durisol was also selected “…in part because we were able to prepare drawings in a short period of time and support a process requiring permitting,” explained Nathan Binette, the Durisol PM for the project.
 “Utility sites such as this one typically has many underground obstructions to avoid when locating post foundations.
 New obstructions are often discovered after the initial design, which requires the manufacturer to have a degree of flexibility.”

-As the wall goes up simultaneously with the development, time has been of the essence.
-Especially where our installation partners, Sargent & Lundy, have been working around the confines of outage limitations of the substation.
+As the wall went up simultaneously with the development, time was of the essence.
+Especially where installation partners, Sargent & Lundy, were working around the confines of outage limitations of the substation.